 Consider one of two options:

 Job assistance is available for all graduates.
-The programs is eligible for federal and state student financial aid.
+The programs are eligible for federal and state student financial aid.

 To enroll in either program you must have a high school diploma or equivalency.